 The Bay Area Water Supply and Conservation Agency's (BAWSCA's) water management objective is to ensure that a reliable, high-quality supply of water is available where and when people within the BAWSCA member agency service area need it.
-The purpose of the Long-Term Reliable Water Supply Strategy (Strategy) is to quantify the water supply reliability needs of the BAWSCA member agencies through 2040, identify the water supply management projects and/or programs (programs) that could be developed to meet those regional water reliability needs, and develop an implementation plan for the Strategy.
+The purpose of the Long-Term Reliable Water Supply Strategy (Strategy) is to quantify the water supply reliability needs of the BAWSCA member agencies through 2040, identify the water supply management projects and/or programs (projects) that could be developed to meet those regional water reliability needs, and develop an implementation plan for the Strategy.
 Successful implementation of the Strategy is essential to ensuring that there will be reliable water supplies for the BAWSCA member agencies and their customers in the future.
+The Strategy findings and five recommended actions are presented in this Executive Summary and the report.